FAIRmat-NFDI/AreaC-DOC-parser-writing/docs/computational.md

 ## Overview of metadata organization for computation

 NOMAD stores all processed data in a well defined, structured, and machine readable format, known as the `archive`.
-The schema that defines the organization of (meta)data within the archive is known as the `metainfo`.
+The schema that defines the organization of (meta)data within the archive is known as the `MetaInfo`.
 More information can be found in the NOMAD docs: [An Introduction to Schemas and Structured Data in NOMAD](https://nomad-lab.eu/prod/v1/docs/schema/introduction.html).
 The following diagram is an overarching visualization of the most important archive sections for computational data: